Skip to main content

 What Happens When Nobody Objects

 Formal testacy proceedings determine whether a will is valid and should be admitted to probate.
 When no one files an objection, the process can move quickly.
-The court has two options: it can approve probate based on the petition and supporting documents alone, or it can hold a hearing and take evidence.
+The court has two options.
+It can approve probate based on the petition and supporting documents alone, or it can hold a hearing and take evidence.

 If a petition in a testacy proceeding is unopposed, the court may order probate or intestacy on the strength of the pleadings if satisfied that the conditions of section 14-3409 have been met, or conduct a hearing in open court and require proof of the matters necessary to support the order sought.